British Isles: Climate

 The climate of the British Isles is mild, moist and changeable with abundant rainfall and a lack of temperature extremes.
-It is defined as a temperate oceanic climate, or Cfb on the Köppen climate classification system, a classification it shares with most of northwest Europe.
-The North Atlantic Drift ("Gulf Stream"), which flows from the Gulf of Mexico, brings with it significant moisture and raises temperatures 11 C-change above the global average for the islands' latitudes.
+It is defined as a temperate oceanic climate, or Cfb on the Köppen climate classification system, a classification it shares with most of north-west Europe.
+The North Atlantic Drift (Gulf Stream), which flows from the Gulf of Mexico, brings with it significant moisture and raises temperatures 11 C-change above the global average for the islands' latitudes.
 Most Atlantic depressions pass to the north of the islands; combined with the general westerly circulation and interactions with the landmass, this imposes a general east–west variation in climate.
 There are four distinct climate patterns: south-east, with cold winters, warm and dry summers; south-west, having mild and very wet winters, warm and wet summers; north-west, generally wet with mild winters and cool summers; and north-east with cold winters, cool summers.

 Flora and fauna

-The islands enjoy a mild climate and varied soils, giving rise to a diverse pattern of vegetation.
-Animal and plant life is similar to that of the northwestern European mainland.
-There are however, fewer numbers of species, with Ireland having even less.
+The islands have a mild climate and varied soils, giving rise to a diverse pattern of vegetation.
+Animal and plant life is similar to that of the north-western European mainland.
+However there are fewer numbers of species, with Ireland having even fewer.
 All native flora and fauna in Ireland is made up of species that migrated primarily from Great Britain.
-The only window when this could have occurred was prior to the melting of the ice bridge between the two islands 14,000 years ago approaching the end of the last ice age.
+The only window when this could have occurred was prior to the melting of the ice bridge between the two islands 14,000 years ago, approaching the end of the last ice age.

 As with most of Europe, prehistoric Britain and Ireland were covered with forest and swamp.
 Clearing began around 6000 BC and accelerated in medieval times.
-Despite this, Britain retained its primeval forests longer than most of Europe due to a small population and later development of trade and industry, and wood shortages were not a problem until the 17th century.
-By the 18th century, most of Britain's forests were consumed for shipbuilding or manufacturing charcoal and the nation was forced to import lumber from Scandinavia, North America, and the Baltic.
+Despite this, Britain retained its primeval forests longer than most of Europe owing to a small population and later development of trade and industry, and wood shortages were not a problem until the 17th century.
+By the 18th century most of Britain's forests were consumed for shipbuilding or manufacturing charcoal and the nation was forced to import lumber from Scandinavia, North America and the Baltic.
 Most forest land in Ireland is maintained by state forestation programmes.
 Almost all land outside urban areas is farmland.
-However, relatively large areas of forest remain in east and north Scotland and in southeast England.
+However relatively large areas of forest remain in east and north Scotland and in southeast England.
 Oak, elm, ash and beech are amongst the most common trees in England.
-In Scotland, pine and birch are most common.
+In Scotland pine and birch are most common.
 Natural forests in Ireland are mainly oak, ash, wych elm, birch and pine.
 Beech and lime, though not native to Ireland, are also common there.
 Farmland hosts a variety of semi-natural vegetation of grasses and flowering plants.
 Woods, hedgerows, mountain slopes and marshes host heather, wild grasses, gorse and bracken.